Nathaniel Eckersley: Career

 Eckersley was a partner of the Wigan Old Bank, formerly Thomas Woodock's, Sons and Eckersley, which amalgamated in 1874 with Parr's Banking Company in Warrington.
 He was Mayor of Wigan in 1853 and in 1873, and was appointed as a Deputy Lieutenant of Lancashire in September 1863.

+He was chairman of the Wigan Junction Railways Company.

 In January 1860 he raised the 21st (Wigan) Lancashire Rifle Volunteer Corps, drawn mainly from artisans employed by the local collieries and engineering works, officered by local professional men.
 He commanded the unit as a captain, and was later promoted to major after it joined the 4th Administrative Battalion, Lancashire Rifle Volunteers.

 In June 1873 Eckersley led Wigan's welcome for the Prince and Princess of Wales, who opened a new hospital in the town, which the Princess named the Royal Albert Edward Infirmary.

 Parliament

 He was elected as one of the two Members of Parliament (MPs) for Wigan at a by-election in March 1866, following the resignation of the Conservative MP Hon.
 James Lindsay.
 Nominations for the contest took place in the moot hall in Wigan, supervised by the Mayor Thomas Knowles.
 The candidates then addressed the voters in the town hall.
 Eckersley offered himself as a "free and independent candidate", and said that until then he had never considered himself to be a politician.
 The Mayor called for a show of hands, which he found to be in favour of Eckersley, but a poll was demanded and Eckersley won 411 votes to the 349 cast for his Liberal opponent John Lancaster.

 He was defeated at by John Lancaster (MP) at the 1868 general election, when Liberal candidates took both seats in Wigan, and he did not stand for Parliament again for another 15 years.